Plan an Amazing B2B Product Launch

 Components: Sales Results tracks monthly or quarterly sales vs. plan.
 Top Buyers monitors actual sales volume & price at key accounts.
 Lead Conversion follows the progress of customers along the buying cycle vs. plan.
 Metrics Tracking displays actual vs. planned results on metrics such as website visits, PR placements, inquiries, EBITDA, etc.

-So, how do all these beautiful summary reports come together?
+So, how do all these beautiful B2B product launch reports come together?
 Unfortunately, for many companies they don’t.
 That’s why we created LaunchStar, which automates this report creation based on simple inputs from your natural work flow.
 The software is much more than a fancy checklist, also helping you… craft your strategy… plan your budget… manage a task timeline… and attach/manage multiple other key documents.
 Your launch team will stay connected, too, since LaunchStar is web-enabled and keeps a synchronized master copy of your plan everyone can update!

 Of course, there’s no substitute for developing great new products customers really want @aim_institute: That’s why we spend so much time training clients in New Product Blueprinting methodology.
 But what a shame it would be to develop such products… and then just whisper about them when you should be shouting.